-- Blended Learning Hub: “layer additional resources around a formal learning event that will help learners learn and grow in that particular area.”
+- Blended Learning Ecosystem: “layer additional resources around a formal learning event that will help learners learn and grow in that particular area.”

 - Knowledge Exchange: “provide a way for people to access and exchange ideas related to a body of knowledge and procedural skills.”